Updated in 2023

-Our advisors have looked over thousands of resumes, as both interviewers and advisors, and so we asked them to share the 2 biggest mistakes they see and the most important tips for product manager resumes.
+At Pathrise, we have helped 1,000+ people land great jobs.
+We have looked over thousands of resumes, as both interviewers and mentors.
+So, I wanted to share the 2 biggest mistakes I see as well as the most important tips for successful product manager resumes.
 If you keep these mistakes in mind and follow the tips, your resume will shine through and move you from application to interview.

-2 biggest mistakes on product manager resumes and how to avoid them:
+2 biggest mistakes on a product manager resume and how to avoid them:

 Mistake 1 – Grunt vs. impact

-Grunt is the word we use when referring to resume points that are focused only on what you worked on and what you were assigned to do.
-This is essentially describing the grunt work that you did, and it’s usually not a helpful or educational description of how you spent your time in any past experience or project.
-Grunt statements are sometimes a necessary evil, but should always try to be avoided.
+Grunt is the word we use when referring to resume points that are focused only on what you worked on (not why you did the work).
+Essentially, you are talking about grunt work.
+This is usually not a helpful or insightful description of how you spent your time in any past experience or project.
+Grunt statements are sometimes a necessary evil, but in general, you should always try to avoid them.
 They usually look something like ‘Designed X for Y’ or ‘Worked on X using Y’.

 Instead, optimize your resume by making use of…

 Impact statements.
-These focus on what you accomplished and the results you achieved.
+These highlight what you accomplished and the results you achieved.
 They normally follow a structure that’s more like ‘Accomplished X by implementing Y which led to Z’ or ‘Designed X to accomplish Y, resulting in Z’.
-They might sometimes be a little bit longer, but being able to show the recruiter that your work mattered is definitely worth it.
+They are usually longer, but showing the recruiter that your work mattered is definitely worth it.

 Mistake 2 – Lack of quantification

-We know it might feel hard to find numbers to quantify projects that haven’t been launched, or might not have gotten the results you desired, but if you ask the right questions, you can quantify your work so that interviewers understand the impact.
+We know it might feel hard to find numbers to quantify projects that haven’t been launched, or might not have gotten the results you desired.
+However, if you ask the right questions, you can quantify your work so that interviewers see the impact.
 Here are some questions that should help you quantify your work.

 What was the scale?

-- How many people did I manage or how many teams did I act as a liaison for?
+- How many people did I manage and/or teams did I act as a liaison for?